spryker/spryker-docs/docs/dg/dev/set-up-spryker-locally/install-spryker/install-docker-prerequisites/install-docker-prerequisites-on-windows-with-wsl2.md

 ---
 title: Install Docker prerequisites on Windows with WSL2
-description: This page describes the steps that are to be performed before you can start working with Spryker in Docker on Windows.
+description: This page describes the steps that are to be performed before you can start working with Spryker in Docker on Windows with WSL2.
 last_updated: Oct 21, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/installing-docker-prerequisites-on-windows